VGzsysadm/stage-0-theme-wordpress/README.md

 # stage-0-theme-wordpress
-Essentials files defined for me
+Essentials files for theming wordpress for fast clone.